Kelin2025/vue-timers/README.md

     }
   },
   created () {
-    // It looks ok for first look
+    // It looks OK for the first look
     // But imagine that you have more than one timer this.$options.interval = setInterval(this.log, 1000)
     // Ok?
 What about check if timer works?
-    // And you it's not reactive so you should create data option console.log(this.$options.interval !== null)
+    // And it's not reactive so you should create data option console.log(this.$options.interval !== null)
     // Still ok?
 So what about reusable timers?
     // New method for that?
 Rly?